maxigas/escape/chapter2.md

 ## Platformisation

 The platformisation process did not happen overnight.
 There were gradual steps taken by the various commercial actors that would become the giants of the web as we know them today--the "GAFAM".
 This phase, that could roughly been situated in the first decade of the millenium, can be called the *proto-platformisation* of the Internet in general, and of social media in particular.
 The first step is privatisation of the communicational space.
-The second one is its technical enclosure through the restriction of its iteroperability with third party clients.
+The second one is its technical enclosure through the restriction of its interoperability with third party clients.
 The third step is its commercialisation and its "corporatisation".
 Soon after will come the adoption of the platform model, from the examples of newcomers like Facebook and Twitter.

 ### First step: the privatisation of chat